bmuschko/ckad-prep/6-services-and-networking.md

 # Services & Networking (13%)

-## Exposing a service
+## Routing Traffic to Pods from Inside and Outside of a Cluster

 1. Create a deployment named `myapp` that creates 2 replicas for Pods with the image `nginx`.
 Expose the container port 80.
+2. Expose the Pods so that requests can be made against the service from inside of the cluster.
-2. Create a temporary Pods using the image `busybox` and run a `wget` command against the other Pod with port 80.
+3. Create a temporary Pods using the image `busybox` and run a `wget` command against the IP of the service.
-3. Expose the deployment so that requests can be made against the service from outside of the cluster.
+4. Change the service type so that the Pods can be reached from outside of the cluster.
-4. Run a `curl` command against the service instead of the Pods directly.
+5. Run a `wget` command against the service from outside of the cluster.
 5. (Optional) Can you expose the Pods as a service without a deployment?

 <details><summary>Show Solution</summary>